alexandrefrancois/alexandrefrancois.github.io/Resonate/index.md

 </p>

+## Publications

+Alexandre R.J.
+François,
+"Resonate: Efficient Low Latency Spectral Analysis of Audio Signals," to appear in Proceedings of the 50th Anniversary of the International Computer Music Conference 2025, Boston, MA, USA, 8-14 June 2025.

 ## Resources

 - The open source python module [noFFT](https://github.com/alexandrefrancois/noFFT) provides python and C++ implementations of Resonate functions and Jupyter notebooks illustrating their use in offline settings.